Species labels alone do not make an exotics-ready system.

 Medical Records

-SOAP, labs, Rx, and vaccines on one record.
+SOAP, manual labs, Rx, and vaccines on one record.

 See how it worksPatient Management